The 5 Best Restaurants in PragueRest of Europe | Czech Republic

 Tasting menus are based on a late-19th-century Czech cookbook at this newly anointed member of the Michelin family.
 Each course is accompanied by its own amuse bouche.
 Accord three hours for this refined and surprisingly light Bohemian extravaganza.

-With a maximum capacity of 24 and hidden in the plush Art Deco folds of the Raddison Blu Alcron Hotel, chef Roman Paulus, conjures up unforgettable dishes in the most intimate setting, earning a Michelin star in 2012.
+With a maximum capacity of 24 and hidden in the plush Art Deco folds of the Radisson Blu Alcron Hotel, chef Roman Paulus conjures up unforgettable dishes in the most intimate setting.
+This dedication to excellence earned the restaurant a Michelin star in 2012.

 Order fresh pastries, soups and paninis from the blackboard menu and sit on the mismatched furniture amongst a stack of newspapers and temporary art exhibits.
 Don’t expect to find many tourists here.
 A great place to stop after the Jirak Farmer’s Market.